build-on-aws/bedrock-agent-txt2sql/README.md

 ![Agent test](Streamlit_App/images/agent_test.png)

 - Example prompts for Action Groups:

     1. Return all procedures in the imaging category and are insured.
-Including the details
+Include all the details

     2. Fetch me how many procedures are in the laboratory category, along with the Athena query created